HebaMak/phone-market/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-Launches the te watch mode.\
+Launches the te watch mode
 nning tests](https://facebook.github.io/create-react-app/docs/running-tests) for more informatio It correctly bundleode and optimizes the build
 Your app is ready to be deployed!